laborin/picojsx/readme.md

   increment = () => {
     // Update state based on previous state this.setState(prevState => ({ count: prevState.count + 1 }));
-    // If autoUpdate were false, we'd need this:
-    // if (!this.autoUpdate) this.update();
   }

   render() {